apiflask/apiflask/docs/schema.md

 !!! tips

-    If the existing validators doesn't fit your needs, you can also create [custom validators](https://marshmallow.readthedocs.io/en/stable/quickstart.html#validation).
+    If the existing validators don't fit your needs, you can also create [custom validators](https://marshmallow.readthedocs.io/en/stable/quickstart.html#validation).